BAMresearch/SasModelsExplorer/readme.md

 ## SasModels Explorer App

-A PyQt-based interactive application for exploring scattering models using `sasmodels`.
+A PyQt-based interactive application for exploring scattering models using the `sasmodels` library.
 This app offers a GUI with sliders, text boxes, and dropdowns for fine-tuning parameters, displaying real-time scattering intensity plots as parameters are adjusted.

 ### Features
 - **Interactive Parameter Controls**: Adjust model parameters with sliders, text boxes, and dropdowns.